 The classified DIA report confirmed that the problems detected by the Committee at Kwajalein Atoll Test Range were, indeed, indicative of a security deficiencies endemic to the Department's research, development, test and evaluation process.
-As the report states in its unclassified conclusion: "[t]he entire U.S. Department of Defense (DoD) research, development, testing and evaluation (RDT&E) security process needs to be reviewed thoroughly and improved accordingly."
+As the report states in its unclassified conclusion: "[t]he entire U.S. Department of Defense (DOD) research, development, testing and evaluation (RDT&E) security process needs to be reviewed thoroughly and improved accordingly."

 The Committee commends the Defense Department for the candor and forthrightness of this important report.
-The Committee also notes that the problems indentified in the report have apparently existed for many years and appear to be the result of systemic and bureaucratic impediments rather than negligence or inaction on the part of responsible DoD officials.
+The Committee also notes that the problems identified in the report have apparently existed for many years and appear to be the result of systemic and bureaucratic impediments rather than negligence or inaction on the part of responsible DoD officials.

-Because of its continuing interest in this important matter, the Committee requests the Secretary of Defense to prepare a further report identifying the funds being set aside in the FY 1992 Defense Authorization bill to remedy the deficiencies identified in the DIA report, and describing the organizational and procedural changes being implemented to rectify the management and acquisition problems identified by the DIA report.
-Such report should be submitted no later than March 1, 1991 to the Committees on Armed Services and to the intelligence committees, of the House and Senate.
+Because of its continuing interest in this important matter, the Committee requested the Secretary of Defense to prepare a further report identifying the funds being set aside in the FY 1992 Defense Authorization bill to remedy the deficiencies identified in the DIA report, and describing the organizational and procedural changes being implemented to rectify the management and acquisition problems identified by the DIA report.